 - Factoring in population, Florida’s bicycle crash fatality rate was 7.4.
 Louisiana came in second at 7.3, but tallied far fewer actual deaths – 34.
 Third was Vermont, with a rate of 6.4 and a total of 4 deaths.
 California, which has double Florida’s population, was fourth in terms of raw numbers, with a total of 129 bike crash deaths and a rate of 3.3 per million.

 If you’ve been in a crash, F.S.
 95.11 allows a statute of limitations of up to four years to take action in a personal injury tort, but it’s best not to wait.
 Not only is it more expedient to begin investigation and case building immediately, the facts of your case (for example, a crash with an on-the-job city employee) may have tighter deadlines for certain paperwork.
-Partnering early with a South Florida bicycle accident attorney who knows Florida bike law and has extensive experience with insurer settlement negotiations and trial can be invaluable.
+Partnering early with a South Florida bicycle accident attorney with decades of experience in Florida helmet law and has expertise with Florida bike law, insurer settlement negotiations and trial skills can be invaluable.

-If you are injured in a Fort Myers bicycle accident, contact Fort Myers injury attorneys at The Garvin Firm at 239-277-0005 for a free initial consultation.
+If you are injured in a Florida bicycle accident, contact Fort Myers injury attorneys at Garvin Injury Law at 239-277-0005 for a free initial consultation.

 Pedestrians and bicyclists, 2016, Insurance Institute for Highway Safety